wp-plugins/customericare-livechat/readme.txt

 Livechat by CustomerICare.
 The Wordpress Widget is a free application to chat with visitors on your website.
 The plugin adds a beautiful live chat box that allows text, audio and video, sending files plus web analytics.

+Take advantage of the one time payment!
+Go to your WP Admin, select the CustomerICare Plugin and click the Claim button, to unlock all features forever!

 Sign up now on http://www.customericare.com/signup Need more information? http://www.customericare.com/livechat